typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 * General:
     - **StackName**

-        Name for you Grakn KGMS stack.
-This must be a valid system name, specifically, it must consist of only lowercase letters, numbers, and hyphens and cannot exceed 50 characters.
+        The name for you Grakn KGMS stack.
+This must be a valid system name, specifically, it must consist of only lowercase letters, numbers, and hyphens, and cannot exceed 50 characters.

     - **KeyPairName**